Missouri wine: History

-International impact

-Missouri played a pivotal role in the recovery of the global wine industry during the late 19th century phylloxera epidemic.
-State entomologist Charles Valentine Riley, working with French scientist Jules-Émile Planchon, demonstrated that American rootstocks such as those grown in Missouri were resistant to the pest.
-Millions of cuttings from Missouri vineyards were shipped to Europe, where European vines were successfully grafted onto the resistant rootstocks.
-This effort saved the French wine industry and became a model for viticulture worldwide.

-Statues in Montpellier, France, commemorate Riley and Planchon’s work, and Missouri continues to be cited in viticultural research as a case study in international collaboration and agricultural science.

 Before Prohibition, Missouri was the second-largest wine-producing state in the nation.
 The new amendment forced the shutdown or abandonment of all wineries except that at St. Stanislaus Seminary, in Florissant, which was permitted to make sacramental wines.
 The wine industry was destroyed for decades.

 Revival of the state's wine industry started in 1965 with the reopening of Stone Hill Winery (originally established in 1847) in Hermann by Jim and Betty Held, followed soon by the opening of Mount Pleasant Winery in Augusta on the north side of the river.
 By 1974, Jim Dierberg was restoring the Hermannhof Winery, which had originally been opened in 1855.

-The federal government has recognized the importance of winemaking to regional and national economies.A distinct area on the north side of the Missouri River in southwestern St. Charles County was recognized when the Augusta AVA—the first American Viticultural Area in the United States—was established on June 20, 1980.
+The region received the first certification issued by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury as a distinct American Viticultural Area in 1972.
+The certification recognizes an area's terroir, the topography, soil, climate and other unique characteristics that grow grapes to produce unique wines.
+A distinct area was recognized on the north side of the Missouri River in southwestern St. Charles County when Augusta AVA was established in 1980.
+The Hermann AVA, on the south side of the river located in Gasconade County, was established in 1983.

-Italian immigrants introduced wine production in the Rolla, Missouri area.
-This is now within the Ozark Highlands AVA, designated in 1987 and including parts of several counties, from southern Gasconade County to Texas and Dent counties further south.
+Italians immigrants introduced wine production in the Rolla, Missouri area.
+This is now within the Ozark Highlands AVA, designated in 1987 and including parts of several counties, from southern Gasconade County to Texas and Dent Counties further south.

-The three smaller AVAs are sub-appellations within the Ozark Mountain AVA that encompass southern Missouri below the Missouri River, northwestern Arkansas, and northeastern Oklahoma.
+The three smaller AVAs are sub-appellations within the Ozark Mountain AVA encompass southern Missouri below the Missouri River, northwestern Arkansas, and northeastern Oklahoma.

-Grape varieties
+Grapes varieties

-A bottle of Norton beside a historic Norton/Cynthiana vine in Hermann.
+A bottle of Norton wine sits next to what is believed to be a 170-year-old Norton/Cynthiana grapevine cultivated by American winemaker George Hussman the original owner of the property.
+The vines are now part of OakGlenn Winery's vineyard located in Hermann.

 Missouri's climate, with its long, hot summers, good sun exposure, and thin rocky Ozarks soil, is excellent for growing grapes.
 The moderate average temperature allows natural cellaring of wine.

 The most prominent Missouri-grown variety is Cynthiana/Norton, believed to be a variety of Vitis aestivalis.
 Other varieties grown include native American grapes, Concord and Catawba, as well as French-American hybrids such as Vignoles, Seyval, and Chambourcin.
-Recently, there has been more interest in planting Vitis vinifera grapes varieties, especially the fine European grapes: Cabernet Franc, Chardonnay, Petit Verdot and Mourvèdre.
+Recently, there has been more interest in planting Vitis vinifera grapes varieties, especially the fine European grapes: Cabernet Franc, Chardonnay, Petit Verdot and Mourvedre.